 Rant: Don't Be A Selfish, Greedy Glutton

 I don't want to be regaled by selfish, greedy gluttons.
 Instead, I want to hear about charitable efforts to help those less fortunate.
-This should be a time of generosity and charity, of giving to others rather than gorging only ourselves.
+This should be a time of generosity and charity, of giving to others rather than feeding our own gluttony.
 Though many love the holiday season, it can be a very sad time for those with little or nothing.
 Every community has some people who find it difficult merely to pay for basic essentials.
 Share your largess with others, helping those who truly need it.

 Even for those of us who are having tough economic times, we all probably can help out others, even if only in little ways.
 If you cannot spare money, then donate your time or make something to give to others, maybe bake a pie, cookies or casserole.
 Donate old clothes or other durable items which you no longer use.
 There are many different ways to help out others besides just monetary donations.
 All it takes is a little creativity and thought.